 However, boys who enter puberty later may continue to grow into early adulthood.

-What Age Do Boys Stop Growing?
+When Do Males Stop Growing?

 Every boy has on his own trajectory with growth.
 It’s hard to say when adult height will be reached.
 Most will be done by age 17 or 18, however, some will continue to grow into the early 20’s.